MicrosoftDocs/Advertising-docs/BingAds/scripts/examples/fetch-resources.md

     Logger.log("access token: \n\n" + tokens['access_token']);
     Logger.log("\n\nrefresh token: \n\n" + tokens['refresh_token']);

-    // Get the spreadsheet from OneDrive passing the access token in the Authorization header.
+    // Get the CSV file from OneDrive passing the access token in the Authorization header.
     // Replace the path and file name (/me/drive/root/children/bids.csv) with your path and file name.

     response = UrlFetchApp.fetch('https://graph.microsoft.com/v1.0/me/drive/root/children/bids.csv', { headers: { Authorization: `Bearer ${tokens['access_token']}` } });

-    // Get the download URL from the response that you use to download the spreadsheet.
+    // Get the download URL from the response that you use to download the file.

     var downloadUrl = JSON.parse(response.getContentText())['@microsoft.graph.downloadUrl'];

-    // Download the spreadsheet and parse the sheet.
+    // Download the file and parse the data.
 The parseCSV method is a placeholder for
-    // whichever method you provide to parse the sheet's data.
+    // whichever method you provide to parse the file.

     response = UrlFetchApp.fetch(downloadUrl);
     var file = response.getContentText();